MarkWillems/elrond-docker/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

 ## Installation
 Execute the commands below.
-Maybye wrap it in a script later on.
-This will install the nodes in /opt/elrond-docker.
+This will install the nodes in /opt/elrond-docker, if desired change the location.
 ```
 cd /opt
 sudo git clone https://github.com/MarkWillems/elrond-docker.git cd elrond-docker
 ```

-The data of all the nodes will be stored in the volumes directory.
+The data of all the nodes will be stored in the volumes subdirectory.

 ## 1. Configure your nodes
-Run the command below to initialise your node the first time
+Run the command below to initialise your node the first time.

 ``
 ./script.sh setup